microtrain/bootcamp/07-JavaScript/06-Game.md

 [</> code]() Add collision detection and end game on collision

-1. Add the animation frames to a variable the we can kill later
+1. Add the animation frames to a variable that we can kill later
 2. Track the state of game over
 3. When each spawn move detect if that spawn shares common pixels with the player.
    1. If so this is a collision.